usnistgov/FIPS201/_FIPS201/introduction.md

 biometric data records would not be compatible with the existing system because a biometric authentication attempt with the modified format would fail.
-Similarly, all systems interacting with the PIV Card would need to change if the PIV Card Application Identifier (AID) changed, indicating this is a backward incompatible change.
+Similarly, all systems interacting with the PIV Card would need to change if the PIV Card Application Identifier (AID) changed, indicating a backward incompatible change.

 ### 1.3.3 New Features {#s-1-3-3}